quantori/tutorial-on-ML-for-microbiomics/README.md

 _Dudek, N.K., Chakhvadze, M., Kobakhidze, S., Kantidze, O., Gankin, Y. Supervised machine learning in microbiomics: bridging the gap between current and best practices.
 In prep for submission (2024)._

-In this tutorial, we develop machine learning (ML) classifiers that can predict whether an individual has schizophrenia based on the composition of their fecal microbiota.
+In this tutorial, we'll develop an ML classifier that can predict whether an individual has schizophrenia based on the composition of their fecal microbiota.
+This work is motivated by the following questions:
+1. Does the microbiome have predictive value for the diagnosis of schizophrenia?
+If so:
+2. What methodological ML parameters (i.e., learning algorithm, features) yield the highest predictive results?
+3. Which microbial taxa provide value for predicting whether an individual has schizophrenia?
 The data used to develop the tutorial was sourced from [Zhu, Feng, et al. "Metagenome-wide association of gut microbiome features for schizophrenia."
 Nature communications 11.1 (2020): 1612.](https://www.nature.com/articles/s41467-020-15457-9).

 ### Installation